traitecoevo/austraits/README.md

 database via R. The package includes several general functions such as filtering and pivoting the dataset that we expect will come in handy.
-In our vignette, we have also included some tutorials that uses `tidyverse` functions to create more specific output - see vignette(“austraits.R”)
+In our vignette, we have also included some tutorials that uses `tidyverse` functions to create more specific output - see vignette(“austraits”)

 ## Installation